Le0C/repo-viewer-backend/README.md

 - `npm run build` — Compile TypeScript to JavaScript
 - `npm start` — Start the compiled server
 - `npm run dev` — Start the server with auto-reload (requires `nodemon`)

+## About

+When up and running, this app exposes a single endpoint which runs the application logic.
+This endpoint receives the filepath of a repository relative to the root of this directory, and uses the tsconfig of that repository as the entry point for analysis.

+The graph of the project is stored in app.db, and a JSON file representing the project is stored in tree.json

+The return type of the endpoint is a `D3ForceTree`.